se-edu/learningresources/contents/regex/Regex.md

 A Regular Expression (or Regex for short) is a string of characters that define a search pattern.
 You can think of a regular expression as a list of descriptions that describe a string.
 These strings can be tested against other text formatted data to find, match, and extract data.

 Imagine you're a witness of a robbery.
 How might you describe the robber to the police?
 You might say that the robber has a beard, brown hair and a facial scar.
 With this information, the police can round up everyone with beards, brown hair and scars as possible suspects.
 This is similar to how Regex works.
-You specify a search pattern using a string (e.g. It starts with `C`, ends with a `S`, and only consists of letters: `C[A-z]+S`) and the section of text is searched, finding all possible matches.
+You specify a search pattern using a string (e.g. It starts with `C`, ends with a `S`, and only consists of letters: `C[A-z]+S`) and the section of text is searched, finding all the possible matches.

 ## Why should I learn Regex?